Cinema of Portugal: 1930s–1940s

+Established on June 3, 1932, Tobis Portuguesa would become one of the largest film production and lab processing companies in the country.
+It would produce many of the major works in Portuguese cinema for three decades.

 With the beginning of the Estado Novo right-wing dictatorship in 1933, a new genre of film started, based on the comedy and musical genres, famously the "comédia à portuguesa", with the focus on contemporary life and light matters, and the intention of taking the minds of the people from the difficult times faced.

 1942 saw the release of Aniki-Bóbó, the first full-length fictional film from Manoel de Oliveira, who would only return to fiction film-making twenty-one years later.
 It marked a milestone in Portuguese film not only because it differed from the tone most in vogue at the time, as it dealt with social issues, but also because it predated the first Italian neo-realism movies by a few years.

 The Golden Age, as it is known, began that same year with the release of A Canção de Lisboa, and dominated the country for the next two decades.
 Other famous titles from this popular era are Aldeia da Roupa Branca (1938), O Pátio das Cantigas and O Pai Tirano (1941), O Costa do Castelo (1943), A Menina da Rádio (1944) and O Leão da Estrela (1947).

 During this period historic films also emerged as an important genre in the Portuguese industry, as a medium for the state party to develop its nationalist propaganda and conservative values, namely As Pupilas do Senhor Reitor (1935), Bocage (1936), Amor de Perdição (1943), Inês de Castro (1945), Camões (1946) and Frei Luís de Sousa (1950).
 A subgenre of these nationalist films were those related to the culture of Fado and the rise to popularity of Amália Rodrigues, the great name of Portuguese song.
 Some of those films were Capas Negras and Fado, História de Uma Cantadeira, both from 1947.

 Camões, directed by José Leitão de Barros, was an official selection at the first Cannes Film Festival in 1946.